Jell/method_not_missing/README.md

 # Method *not* missing
 [![Build Status](https://travis-ci.org/Jell/method_not_missing.svg?branch=master)](https://travis-ci.org/Jell/method_not_missing)

+Implements missing methods on the fly by googling its implementation on rubydoc.info.
+Because Ruby.

-By including the module `MethodNotMissing`, an object's `method_missing` will be replaced by googling to rdoc and implemented on the fly.
-Instance variables are added where missing and missing constants are also declared on the fly.
+Intance variables are added when needed and missing classes are also declared at runtime.

 There's some backtracking if the implementation found raises an error (like stack overflows) or if a nested method lookup fails.